• Home

 Lesson 7

 Morality enters the battlefield with Henry Dunant.
+How did this change the nature of war?
 Other individuals also change war: von Moltke, Dreyse, Maxim and Russell.
-Why were nationalism and imperialism important?
+Why were nationalism and imperialism new important ideas?

 1900-1945